Suzanne

 Experiments

 This chapter evaluates Suzanne at two levels.
 First, it reports a completed software-verification pass over the Blender add-on implementation.
-Second, it presents three task-based experiments that demonstrate how Suzanne supports representative portfolio-oriented Blender workflows inside the viewport.
-This structure keeps the claims matched to the evidence: the automated suite evaluates deterministic software behavior, while the task experiments evaluate whether Suzanne can deliver usable instructional support for simple, complex, and context-aware workflows.
+Second, it presents four task-based experiments that demonstrate how Suzanne supports representative portfolio-oriented Blender workflows inside the viewport.
+This structure keeps the claims matched to the evidence: the automated suite evaluates deterministic software behavior, while the task experiments evaluate whether Suzanne can deliver usable instructional support for simple, complex, context-aware, and corrective workflows.

 Experimental Design